suhaasya/skillvalley-team7/Contributing.md

 8. We would like to encourage you to open a pull request early and use `Create draft pull request` option.
 This allows others to check the PR, get early feedback, and helps create a better end product.

+   Note: create pull request to preview branch not to master

 9. Convert PR to `Ready for review` once the PR is ready.

 ## Contact